Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics

-The characterization of infinite exchangeability as a mixture of i.i.d.\ sequences highlights the fact that the homogeneity assumption of exchangeability in Bayesian learning is equivalent to assuming an i.i.d.\ sequence in the frequentist paradigm.
-The de Finetti measure $\LL$ can be interpreted as the prior in the Bayes-Laplace paradigm.
-If $P$ is restricted to a parametric family, we can write $P$ as $P_\theta$, where $\theta$ denotes a finite dimensional random parameter and $\LL$ reduces to a prior probability model on $\th$.
-However, if $P$ is unrestricted we have the characterization in \eqref{eq:deFExc} and $\LL$ can take the form of a BNP prior on $P$ \citep{muller2004nonparametric}.
+Note that $x_{1},\ldots,x_{n}$ is an exchangeable extendable sequence if it can be seen as a projection of an infinite exchangeable sequence $(x_{i})_{i \ge 1}$ on the first $n$ coordinates.
+The characterization of infinite exchangeability as a mixture of i.i.d.\ sequences highlights the fact that the homogeneity assumption of (infinite) exchangeability in Bayesian learning is equivalent to assuming an i.i.d.\ sequence in the frequentist paradigm.
+The de Finetti measure $\L$ can be interpreted as the prior in the Bayes-Laplace paradigm.
+If $P$ is restricted to a parametric family, we can write $P$ as $P_{\theta}$, where $\theta$ denotes a finite-dimensional random parameter and $\L$ reduces to a prior probability model on $\theta$.
+However, if $P$ is unrestricted then $\L$ takes the form of a BNP prior for $P$ \citep[see e.g.,][]{ghosal2017fundamentals}.

-Note that the unknown probability $P$ arises from an assumption on observable quantities, justifying inference on the parameters/latent quantities in terms of measurable quantities.
-Eliciting assumptions in terms of observable, and thus testable, events is fundamental in science also if the main inference goal were inference on latent quantities.
-In general, a predictive approach of statistics is becoming increasingly popular in the statistics and machine learning community.
-See \cite{fortini2000exchangeability,fortini2012predictive} or \cite{fortini2014predictive} for interesting discussions of the predictive approach and characterization results for the prior probability measure in terms of predictive sequences under exchangeability and partial exchangeability.
+Note that the unknown probability $P$ arises from an assumption on observable random variables, justifying inference on the parameters/latent quantities also in terms of measurable quantities \citep[see e.g.,][]{regazzini1997finetti}.
+This is closely related to a predictive approach to statistics that is becoming increasingly popular in statistics and machine learning.
+See e.g., \cite{fortini2000exchangeability, fortini2012predictive, fortini2016predictive, fortini2025exchangeability, berti2025probabilistic} for interesting discussions of the predictive approach and characterization results for the prior probability measure in terms of predictive sequences under exchangeability and partial exchangeability.